thomas-melville/myNotes/General/Career_Development/spring/07_Spring_Data.md

 have repository in class name
 leave jpa out, in case we want to change no need for repository annotation when extending the jparepository interface

+You can also write methods in the repository interface which Spring will try to convert to SQL commands.

+find/read/get By <field> ( And <field>)

+this would translate to select * from ... where ... and ...

+It can do loads!! dates between, numbers less/greater than, lists is in, ...